DarrenC/darrenc.github.io/development/docker.md

 # remove a container
 docker rm <container id>
+-f # force the removal of the container

 ```

 - Can override the CMD from the dockerfile when running (eg run shell